 I shook my head, there were kids that were trouble or up to no good.
 But I don’t think that I could have went through my class roster and picked a single kid I considered to be ‘dark.’
 But I did know what she meant, which I let her know before she continued.

 “The Slytherin house has a bad reputation of having a great many alumni who go bad.
 But with everything going on about Voldemort, it was happening earlier than graduation.
 There were students in school with me that were already bad.
 And Se- my former friend, he was hanging out with them.
 I didn’t like it, and each time I told him my feelings about those wizards he would snap on me, comparing them to the Marauders.
-Saying they were no worse than the boys you know how.
+Saying his friends were no worse than the boys you know now.